Liposuction has long been regarded as a popular cosmetic procedure for body contouring and fat removal. With the

 As popular and effective as liposuction is, it isn't suitable for everyone.
 To be a good candidate, you should:

-- Be in good health – Liposuction is a surgical procedure, so it’s essential to be in good overall health to reduce the risk of complications.
+- Be in good health - Liposuction is a surgical procedure, so it's essential to be in good overall health to

-- Have stable weight – Liposuction is not a weight-loss procedure, so patients should be near their ideal weight.
-It works best for those who have localized areas of fat.
+- Have stable weight - Liposuction is not a weight-loss procedure, so patients should be near their ideal weight.

-- Have realistic expectations – While liposuction can improve body contours, it is important to have realistic expectations and understand that results can vary from person to person.
+- Have realistic expectations - While liposuction can improve body contours, it is important to have realistic

-- Be a Non-smoker – Smoking can interfere with healing and increase the risk of complications.
-Patients are generally advised to quit smoking before and after the procedure.
+- Be a Non-smoker - Smoking can interfere with healing and increase the risk of complications.
+Patients are

 What to expect during the liposuction process?

-Nairobi has numerous clinics and hospitals that offer liposuction.
-Most of these facilities adhere to international standards in terms of safety and quality.
-Here’s what you can expect when you decide to undergo liposuction in Nairobi.
+standards in terms of safety and quality.
+Here's what you can expect when you decide to undergo liposuction in

-- The procedure – The actual liposuction procedure is done by the surgeon and his assistants.
-They use advanced techniques to ensure maximum precision and minimal discomfort for the patient.
-The procedure typically takes between 1-3 hours depending on the areas being treated.
+- The procedure - The actual liposuction procedure is done by the surgeon and his assistants.
+They use advanced

-- Post-operative care – After the procedure, you will be provided with compression garments to help reduce swelling and improve the healing process.
-Your surgeon will give you detailed instructions on how to care for your body post-surgery, including how to handle any pain, manage swelling, and how to care for the incisions.
+swelling and improve the healing process.
+Your surgeon will give you detailed instructions on how to care for

-- Recovery timeline – Recovery time can vary, but generally, most people can return to work within a week, though strenuous activities should be avoided for a few weeks.
-Swelling and bruising may last for several weeks, but results should become noticeable within 1-2 months.
-Full results typically appear after about 6 months, once the body has fully healed.
+- Recovery timeline - Recovery time can vary, but generally, most people can return to work within a week, though

 Risks and side effects of liposuction

 Liposuction is a surgical procedure and just like any surgery, it carries certain risks.
-While most people recover well, it’s essential to be aware of the potential side effects.
-These include:
+While most people recover

-- Infection – As with any surgery, there is a risk of infection.
-However, this happens rarely with proper aftercare.
+- Infection - As with any surgery, there is a risk of infection.
+However, this happens rarely with proper

-- Scarring – Liposuction involves small incisions, and while the scars are usually minimal, they can still be visible, depending on how your body heals.
+- Scarring - Liposuction involves small incisions, and while the scars are usually minimal, they can still be

-- Swelling and bruising – Some swelling and bruising are common and can last for several weeks.
-Compression garments help to manage this.
+- Swelling and bruising - Some swelling and bruising are common and can last for several weeks.
+Compression

-- Uneven results – In some cases, fat may not be removed evenly, leading to uneven or lumpy areas on the skin.
-However, this is rare when performed by a skilled surgeon.
+- Uneven results - In some cases, fat may not be removed evenly, leading to uneven or lumpy areas on the skin.

-- Blood Clots – Like any surgery, there is a risk of blood clots forming, especially if you don’t follow the post-op guidelines for movement and activity.
+- Blood Clots - Like any surgery, there is a risk of blood clots forming, especially if you don't follow the

 Cost of liposuction in Nairobi

-The cost of liposuction in Nairobi varies depending on several factors.
-These factors include: the type of liposuction, the areas being treated, the clinic or surgeon’s reputation, and the extent of the procedure.
-Here’s a general idea of what you can expect and the average costs for liposuction:
+liposuction, the areas being treated, the clinic or surgeon's reputation, and the extent of the procedure.
+Here's a

 - Small Areas (e.g., Chin, Arms) - Ksh.100,000 - Ksh.250,000